macrotex/debian-package-docker/README.md

 package repository using `dput`.
 To do this you will need to supply a `dput.cf` file to the container.
 Point to this file using the `DPUT_CF` environment.
-Unless uploading to the official Debian repository you will also need to indicate which respository to upload to; you indicate this with the `DPUT_HOST` environment.
+Unless uploading to the official Debian repository you will also need to indicate which repository to upload to; you indicate this with the `DPUT_HOST` environment.

 Let's look at an example.
 Assume that the following content is in the file